 Medical Implants Paving the Way

+Medical implants are relatively new concepts in human history.
+The most simple are sub-dermal implants for slow, regulated release of chemicals or hormones, such as estrogen for birth control or even buprenorphine for addiction assistance.
+The more complicated ones are going to be your pacemakers and replacement hips, but these generally aren?t the types of things that we?d necessarily consider ?transhuman.?
 However, when you start looking at things like the world?s most advanced bionic hand, or even bionic eye implants that restore sight, it makes you realize how advanced we?ve become to solve problems of deficiency and keep ourselves alive.
 The field of medicine will likely continue to inform our course toward transhumanism; for example, implants that allow us to control or interact with robotics via the power of thought will likely arise from research done on brain implants that allow paralyzed people to move an exoskeleton.
 This is because very few people actually want to pioneer a field that involves cutting open your body and shoving things inside of it ? however, there are a few that get excited by the very prospect, and others who have woven transhumanism into their very identities.

 Transhumanists and Cyborgs